-Join Martin Guidry for an in-depth discussion in this video Overview of authentication and accounts, part of Securing Windows 10.
+Join Martin Guidry for an in-depth discussion in this video Overview of authentication and accounts, part of Windows 10: Security.

 - [Voiceover] In this section, we're going to…talk about authentication, and how it relates…to security in Windows 10.…Authentication is defined as confirming the truth…of a single piece of data.…In relation to security, it basically means,…verifying that you are who you say you are,…so if you walk up to a computer,…and claim that you are the administrator of that computer,…the computer is not just gonna take your word for it,…it's going to require you to prove that in some way.…